+OVERVIEW

-OVERVIEW This paper provides information about the release of microdata from the February 2008 Labour Force Survey (LFS) and the Labour Mobility Survey.
+This manual provides information about the release of microdata from the February 2010 Labour Force Survey (LFS) and the February 2010 Labour Mobility Survey.
 The microdata are available as a Basic Confidentialised Unit Record File (CURF) and an Expanded CURF released with the approval of the Australian Statistician.
 The Basic CURF is available on CD-ROM, and via the Australian Bureau of Statistics (ABS) Remote Access Data Laboratory (RADL).
 The Expanded CURF is accessible only through the RADL.
 Expanded CURFs allow more detail to be presented for some data items, for example, age, geography, industry and occupation.

 The RADL is an on-line database query system, under which microdata are held on a server at the ABS.
 Users of the RADL can submit programs in SAS, SPSS and STATA software to interrogate and analyse the microdata, and access the results.
 Further information about the RADL facility and information about obtaining access to the file is available on the ABS website.

-ABOUT THE SURVEYS The monthly LFS provides information on the labour market activity of the usual resider civilian population of Australia aged 15 years and over, including estimates of the number of employed and unemployed people, the unemployment rate and the labour force participation rate.
-Estimates from the February 2008 LFS were published in Labour Force, Australia (cat. no. 6202.0) in March 2008.
-This publication is included on the CURF CD-ROM as the Acrobat file 62020_FEB2008.pdf.
+ABOUT THE SURVEYS

+The monthly LFS provides information on the labour market activity of the usual resident civilian population of Australia aged 15 years and over, including estimates of the number of employed and unemployed people, the unemployment rate and the labour force participation rate.
+Estimates from the February 2010 LFS were published in Labour Force, Australia (cat. no. 6202.0) in March 2010.
+This publication is included on the CURF CD-ROM as the Acrobat file 62020 FEB2010.pdf.

 The Labour Mobility Survey is conducted biennially in February as a supplement to the LFS.
-Information is collected about people aged 15 years and over who, within the 12 months to February 2008, either had a change of employer/business in their main job or had some change in work with their current employer/business for whom they had worked for one year or more.
-People who at February 2008, had worked with their current employer/business for less than 12 months, were asked whether they had changed their employer/business in the previous 12 months.
-Those who had changed employer/business were then asked if the had changed their occupation, industry, usual hours worked or employment type between their last and current employer/business.
-Employees (excluding owner managers of incorporated enterprises) 1 who at February 2008, had worked for their current employer/business for one year or more were asked whether they had been promoted, transferred to a different position, changed occupation, or changed usual hours worked in the 12 months to February 2008.
-Employees (excluding owner managers of incorporated enterprises) 1 who reported any of these changes were considered to have had some change in work in the 12 months to February 2008.
-See the Labour Mobility, Australia, February 2008 (cat. no. 6209.0) Conceptual Framework for more information.
-Estimates from the February Labour Mobility Survey were published in Labour Mobility, Australia, February 2008 (cat. no. 6209.0) in October 2008.
-This publication is included on the CURF CD-ROM as Acrobat file 62090_FEB2008.pdf.
+Information is collected about the civilian population aged 15 years and over who, within the 12 months to February 2010, either had a change of employer/business in their main job, or had some change in work with their current employer/business for whom they had worked for one year or more.

+People who at February 2010, had worked with their current employer/business for less than 12 months, were asked whether they had changed their employer/business in the previous 12 months.
+Those who had changed employer/business were then asked if they had changed their occupation, industry, usual hours worked or employment type between their last and current employer/business.

+Employees (excluding owner managers of incorporated enterprises)1 who at February 2010, had worked for their current employer/business for one year or more were asked whether they had been promoted, transferred to a different position, changed occupation, or changed usual hours worked in the 12 months to February 2010.
+Employees (excluding owner managers of incorporated enterprises)1 who reported any of these changes were considered to have had some change in work in the 12 months to February 2010.
+See the Labour Mobility, Australia, February 2010 (cat. no. 6209.0) Conceptual Framework for more information.

+Estimates from the February Labour Mobility Survey were published in Labour Mobility, Australia, February 2010 (cat. no. 6209.0) in September 2010.
+This publication is included on the CURF CD-ROM as Acrobat file 62090 FEB2010.pdf.

+FUTURE RELEASES

+The February 2010 LFS and Labour Mobility Survey CURF is the seventh in the series of CURFs containing microdata from the LFS.
+It is planned that a CURF will be released continued every year, alternating between the February and August supplementary topics.
+The upcoming CURFs are: